mattlewis92/angular-bootstrap-calendar/README.md

 All calendar template urls can be changed using the `calendarConfig` as illustrated above.

+Please note that even patch releases may change templates which could break your app, so if using a custom template it is recommended that you pin the version of this module and review all changes when updating the version.

 ## The mwl-date-modifier directive

 There is also a helper directive that you can use for the next, today and previous buttons.
 Use it like so: